 Certification.
 To qualify for the exemption under U.S. tax law, the foreign government for which you work must certify to the Department of State that you are their employee and that you perform services similar to those performed by employees of the United States in your country.
-However, see the following discussion that may affect your qualifying for this exemption.
+However, see Aliens who keep immigrant status, later, for a special rule that may affect your qualifying for this exemption.